 If you are a club sport participant at UVA, and may be interested in participating in the same sport for the UVA Athletic Department, please note the following.
 Your participation on the club sport team will use one of your four seasons of NCAA eligibility (examples include: soccer, tennis, rowing).
 If you have additional questions about this, please contact the UVA Athletic Compliance Office at email@example.com.

 Individuals are encouraged to have a physical examination and obtain adequate health and accident insurance prior to participation in club sports activities.
 Individuals participate in club sports at their own risk.
 The University of Virginia is not responsible for any injury that may occur through participation in club sport activities and as such, does not provide insurance for individual participants.

-The Club Sports Coordinator acts in an advisory capacity and assists clubs with the total club sport programming system.
-A close liaison is maintained between the Coordinator of Club Sports and Student Council, Student Business Office, the Dean of Students' Office, and each club president.
-The Club Sports Coordinators can be reached via phone at 924.8943 or e-mail: email@example.com.
+The Director & Assistant Director of Intramural and Club Sports act in an advisory capacity and assist clubs with the total club sport programming system.
+A close liaison is maintained between The Director & Assistant Director of Intramural and Club Sports, Student Council, Student Business Office, the Dean of Students' Office, and each club president.
+The Director & Assistant Director of Intramural and Club Sports can be reached via phone at 924-3791 or e-mail: firstname.lastname@example.org.

 Hazing: “Hazing” refers to any activity that is expected or required of someone to join or maintain status within a group that humiliates, degrad es, or risks emotional and/or physical harm, regardless of the person’s willingness to participate.
 Often, those participating in hazing practices consider them harmless pranks or comical antics – here at UVA, we do not see hazing this way.